fredcallaway/graphs-in-space/model.md

 # The model
 This is a high level description of a proposed new model based on U-MILA.
 The representational strategy has changed significantly, but the core idea remains.
-Namely, the model builds linguistic knowledge by constructing increasinly large chunks of base tokens based on transitional probabilities between base tokens and previously identified chunks.
+Namely, the model builds linguistic knowledge by constructing increasingly large chunks of base tokens based on transitional probabilities between base tokens and previously identified chunks.

 There are two main extensions to the new model:

 1. It incorporates categorical knowledge in the form of Slots.
-2. It combines learning and comprehension into one process model with cognitevely interpratable comprehension states at each token.
+2. It combines learning and comprehension into one process model with cognitively meaningful states at each token.

 ## Representation

-As in the original model, the model's knowledge takes the form of a higraph.
+As in the original model, the model's knowledge takes the form of a Higraph.
 The Higraph is defined as a set of Nodes and several sets of directed edges, both weighted and unweighted.
 There are three types of Nodes: Tokens, Chunks and Slots.

 <!-- $$FTP(A,B) = P(B_2|A_1) = \frac{P(B_2 \cap A_1)}{P(A_1)} $$
 Forward Transitional Probability is the probability of another Node _following_ this Node.
 Here the subscripts indicate a Node being the initial or second element in a consecutive pair of Nodes in a Parse.